mxchuo/BuyMeEbayClone/BuyMeEbayClone/README.md

 -IDE used was Eclipse
 -Locally hosted with Apache Tomcat for testing and demonstrations

--Key Features Include:
-Autobidding function
-Customer Service Chat
-Browsing and advanced filtering for active auctions
+-Key Features Include: Autobidding function, Customer Service Chat, Browsing and advanced filtering for active auctions

 Check it out!